zBlasius/subjects_easy/README.md

    - Browse and watch videos posted by your teachers.
    - Track your learning journey and improve your knowledge.

-## How to Use

 - Teachers and students can interact with the platform through a simple and user-friendly interface [here](https://subjects-easy-rho.vercel.app/) .
-- Teachers upload video content directly through their accounts.
-- Students access the videos via their dashboards and can view them at any time.

 ### Running locally